-BCOM occupies 4,500 square feet of laboratory and support space at 9035 Advancement Avenue, Las Cruces, NM.
-Located approximately 15 minutes from the main campus, the BCOM BioScience Research Laboratory (BSRL), a fully equipped BSL-2 facility, functions to support faculty driven research activities with supervised research opportunities for students.
+The College occupies 4,500 square feet of laboratory and support space at 9035 Advancement Avenue, Las Cruces, NM.
+Located approximately 15 minutes from the main campus, the College's BioScience Research Laboratory (BSRL), a fully equipped BSL-2 facility, functions to support faculty driven research activities with supervised research opportunities for students.
 Major capabilities include bacterial and eukaryotic cell culture, DNA amplification and analysis, spectrophotometry, protein separation and analysis, flow cytometry, imaging based particle size analysis, gas chromatography/mass spectrometry, and light microscopy.
 Windows and Mac/OS based workstations are equipped for data and image analysis.
 Access to the laboratory facility is restricted to authorized faculty and student researchers.
 The laboratory is operated under the direction of the Office of Research and Sponsored Programs.
 A full-time Scientific Research Associate provides day-to-day operational support for the BSRL.

-BCOM's Library provides access to core medical/osteopathic collection materials including electronic databases and journals, print and electronic books, and some media titles.
+Our Library provides access to core medical/osteopathic collection materials including electronic databases and journals, print and electronic books, and some media titles.
 The Library has over 10,000 electronic titles (e-books, e-journals), libguides developed in-house to streamline access to information and content, and approximately 600 print titles.
-Collection highlights are the high-quality medical/health-related databases accessible to BCOM authorized users that include: AccessMedicine, ClinicalKey, Cochrane Central Register of Controlled Trials, DynaMed Plus, LWW Health Library - Osteopathic Collection, Medline Complete, Thieme eBook Library (TeBL), USMLE First Aid, and VisualDx.
-The Library's systems seamlessly link out to scientific content supported by BCOM and other open access initiatives such as Google Scholar, PubMed Central, and BioMed Central.
+Collection highlights are the high-quality medical/health-related databases accessible to the College's authorized users that include: AccessMedicine, ClinicalKey, Cochrane Central Register of Controlled Trials, DynaMed Plus, LWW Health Library - Osteopathic Collection, Medline Complete, Thieme eBook Library (TeBL), USMLE First Aid, and VisualDx.
+The Library's systems seamlessly link out to scientific content supported by the College and other open access initiatives such as Google Scholar, PubMed Central, and BioMed Central.
 The reserve collection includes multiple copies of student textbooks in print format and a wide variety of anatomical models, all of which are available for loan.
 Other items available for check-out include noise-reducing headphones, mobile whiteboards, desk cycles and striders, and cell phone chargers.
-Materials requested by BCOM students, staff, and faculty that are not accessible within the BCOM Library's collections, or not freely available through open access initiatives, are rapidly obtained by the librarians through a commercial document delivery provider at no cost to the requestor.
+Materials requested by the College's students, staff, and faculty that are not accessible within the College Library's collections, or not freely available through open access initiatives, are rapidly obtained by the librarians through a commercial document delivery provider at no cost to the requestor.

-BCOM students, faculty, and other affiliates have access to the New Mexico State University Library and its vast research collection of over 1.8 million volumes, as well as on-site use of their electronic journals and databases.
+The College's students, faculty, and other affiliates have access to the New Mexico State University Library and its vast research collection of over 1.8 million volumes, as well as on-site use of their electronic journals and databases.

-While BCOM is a private and freestanding college, our unique partnership with NMSU allows students to enjoy the student life and campus community benefits that come with a major public university.
-Included in BCOM's tuition and fees, students have access to NMSU study spaces and libraries.
-BCOM students also have access to many facilities that include the NMSU Corbett Center Student Union, Activity Center, Aquatic Center, Tennis Center, and the Campus Health Center.
+While the Burrell College of Osteopathic Medicine is a private and freestanding college, our unique partnership with NMSU allows students to enjoy the student life and campus community benefits that come with a major public university.
+Included in our College's tuition and fees, students have access to NMSU study spaces and libraries.
+Our students also have access to many facilities that include the NMSU Corbett Center Student Union, Activity Center, Aquatic Center, Tennis Center, and the Campus Health Center.